-Kieran Burke is in his third season working with the Boston College women's tennis program in 2013-14, the second as an assistant coach.
+Kieran Burke is in his fourth season working with the Boston College women's tennis program, the first as the associate head coach.

 In 2012-13, Burke helped lead the Eagles to a 9-10 overall record and a 3-7 mark in the ACC as BC earned an ITA ranking as high as No. 45.
 The team defeated three ITA-ranked opponents on the year in No. 20 Florida State, No. 71 Brown, and No. 74 Harvard.
 Burke assisted with the development of All-ACC player Alex Kelleher and the doubles team of Kelleher and Jessica Wacnik who captured an ITA ranking as high as No. 72.